tobert/improv/README.md

 Improv is an actor system comprised of OS processes that communicate over pipes.
 Improv aims to only provide the infrastructure necessary to string together processes.
-The difference from standard shell scripts are that improv topologies are declarative and may be remote over ssh or a similar remote protocol.
+The difference from shell scripts are that improv topologies are declarative and may be remote over ssh or a similar protocol.

 The goal is to be able to feed data into improv's stdin along with a topology definition and have it do all the rest, returning any